vijaykeswani/vijaykeswani.github.io/blog/translation_bias/index.md

 The same dynamic is playing out again with Google's recently introduced "Show Alternatives" feature (probably [Gemini powered](https://www.androidauthority.com/translate-show-alternatives-3632048/)) which shows gender-neutral translation options for Hindi, but is absent for all other Indian languages.
 I am sure considerations associated with costs of running LLMs to produce these alternatives is probably a concern here.
 But still the prioritization of some languages over others for this feature seems strange.
 Language has always been entangled with power, [as is language tech](https://aclanthology.org/2020.acl-main.485/).
 At a time when this entanglement is more contested than ever, disparate treatment in access to language tech only deepens existing divides.

-I have created a tool for people to play around with similar examples to see how gender stereotypes manifest in translations from different Indian languages.
+I have created a tool, available here, to play around with similar examples to see how gender stereotypes manifest in translations from different Indian languages.
 Feel free to reach out with suggestions for other examples that come to mind!!